These super fluffy pancakes are sure to be a showstopper at your next brunch party! This recipe is quick, easy, and doesn't require any buttermilk!

 Jump to:

-Can you make Fluffy Pancakes without buttermilk?
+Can you make fluffy pancakes without buttermilk?

 On the flip side, I've never known anyone to regularly stock up on buttermilk.
 In fact, until I moved to Canada, I had never even seen buttermilk… not even at a supermarket!